NuytsSiegmund/BlueCarbon_RestorationTool/README.md

 - Ensure all input data are in the same coordinate system
 - Check that input layers have the required attributes
-- For large datasets, try running the tool on a subset of the data first
-- If the tool crashes, try increasing the available memory for ArcGIS Pro
+- Data examples are available for Victorian coastline in Australia

 ## Contributing